xoxoaseka/PUI2017/HW10_ad4336/README.md

 ### HW10
-I worked alone on this assignment based in the skeleton and class slides.
+I worked alone on this assignment based on the skeleton notebook and class slides.